Free · No account needed

 Founder, WedClic

 The seating chart is the hardest part of wedding planning nobody warns you about — divorced parents, plus-ones who don't know anyone, the friend group that fractured last year.
-This tool takes the constraints you actually have and arranges around them. — Zane
+I built this because spreadsheets don't know about your aunt's feud, but this tool does if you tell it. — Zane

 the photo part ↓